-1938- Date of the infamous Walt Disney Studio Norconian crew party to celebrate the success of Snow White.
-The young single artists (average age 26), released of tension and filled with booze, swapped bedrooms and galloped horses through the Hotel Norconian sending Walt and Roy fleeing the scene for fear of bad publicity.
+1938- Date of the famous Walt Disney Studio Norconian crew party to celebrate the success of Snow White.
+The young, mostly single artists (average age 26), released of tension and filled with booze, swapped bedrooms and galloped horses through the Hotel Norconian sending Walt and Roy fleeing the scene for fear of bad publicity.
 Walt picked the resort because when he first held a party at the studio, the crew trashed the place.
-One animator drunkenly fell out of a window.

 1942- Capitol Records opened for business.